microsoft/onnxruntime/docs/execution-providers/Azure-ExecutionProvider.md

     # compare results and pick the better
 ```

-### Merge once, and run a hybrid
+### Merge and run the hybrid

-Alternatively, one could also merge their local and proxy models beforehand into a hybrid, then infer as an ordinary onnx model.
+Alternatively, one could also merge local and azure models into a hybrid, then infer as an ordinary onnx model.
 Sample scripts could be found [here](https://github.com/microsoft/onnxruntime-inference-examples/tree/main/python/AzureEP).

 ## Current Limitations